SEO for Bloggers: A Beginner’s Guide to Meta Tags

 • index or noindex: Index means you want the page to show up in search results (and it’s the default if nothing is added to the code).
 Noindex means the page will not show up on SERPs.

 • follow or nofollow: Follow is the default and tells search engines it’s OK to follow the links on your page.
 Nofollow coding is a signal to search engines that you do not endorse the links.
 Knowing when to use nofollow coding is important.
-And while nofollow link attributes have gotten a bit more complicated recently, the basic follow/nofollow options are still useful for SEO beginners.
+And while nofollow link attributes have gotten a bit more complicated over the years, the basic follow/nofollow options are still useful for SEO beginners.

 Remember: The title and (sometimes) meta descriptions are displayed in search results.
 So these are not invisible to readers and can impact a person’s decision to click through to your site or not.